rackerlabs/rackspace-how-to/content/cloud-databases/managing-backups-for-cloud-databases.md

 ### Introduction

-The Cloud Databases product offers multiple ways to backup and restore your database.
+Cloud Databases offers multiple ways to backup and restore your database.
 This article outlines how to create On-Demand backups and view backups for Cloud Databases instances.
-In addition, Cloud Databases now allows automatic scheduled backups.
-For more details on that functionality, please see the [Scheduled Backups for Cloud Databases](/how-to/scheduled-backups-for-cloud-databases) How-To article.
+In addition, Cloud Databases allows automatic [scheduled backups](/how-to/scheduled-backups-for-cloud-databases) How-To article.

 Below are some quick facts about Cloud Databases backups:

 - Cloud Databases uses the [Percona Xtrabackup](https://www.percona.com/software/mysql-database/percona-xtrabackup) utility to create a hot backup of your database while minimizing write-locking of the database during the backup process.
 - Backup files for Cloud Databases are stored in Cloud Files and billed at the standard [Cloud Files rate](https://www.rackspace.com/en-us/cloud/public-pricing#cloud-files).
 - Backups created by Cloud Databases will remain in your Cloud Files account until you delete them, except for scheduled backups which are automatically cleaned up based on a set retention period.
-- Even if the instance associated with a backup is deleted, the backup will remain until you delete it and can be used to restore to a new Cloud Databases instance.
+- Even if the instance associated with a backup is deleted, the backup will remain until you delete it and restore it to a new Cloud Databases instance.
-- The backup process for [High Availability instance groups](/how-to/high-availability-for-cloud-databases) always attempts to backup from a replica rather than the master instance
+- The backup process for [High Availability instance groups](/how-to/high-availability-for-cloud-databases) always attempts to backup from a replica rather than the master instance.

 ### Create a Backup